vitpia/markdown-cv/index.md

 __Reconfiguration of the language network.__ Talk at symposium _Cognitive Networks: Trends in Multimodal Approaches and Connectomics_, 26th Cognitive Neuroscience Society annual meeting, San Francisco, USA.
 March, 2019.

 ### Invited Talks
+`2026`
+__Studying language dysfunction: part of the interdisciplinary approach__.
+The Future of the Psychology of Language Workshop.
+Max Planck Institute for Psycholinguistics.
+Nijmegen, June, 2026.
+__What is the language network?
+Moving through operationalisations and degrees of abstraction__.
+NeuroHumanities, Seminar & Round Table.
+Institute of Neurosciences, Univerisity of Barcelona.
+March, 2026.

 `2025`
 __The neural basis of language production: not all frontal cortex__.
 SPEC Webinar Series: Cross-disciplinary approaches to animal communication, language, and culture.
 São Paulo, June, 2025.